-On average, DaSilvas approach to heated chemotherapy extends survival by three to four years.
+On average, DaSilva’s approach to heated chemotherapy extends survival by three to four years.
 This is a drastic improvement over surgery alone, which initially extended survival by only weeks.

-As a child, he often overheard his father and uncles discussing patients and various procedures, topics he found fascinating.
+As a child, he often overheard his father and uncles discussing patients and various procedures — topics he found fascinating.
 But at the start of his career, DaSilva almost chose a different field.

 In the span of his career, DaSilva tried nearly every discipline of general surgery before eventually deciding to specialize in thoracic surgery.
 After graduating from medical school in 1990, he completed a residency in general surgery at Sound Shore Medical Center in New York.

-Never complacent, DaSilva continually seeks better ways to improve his patients survival and quality of life.
+Never complacent, DaSilva continually seeks better ways to improve his patient’s survival and quality of life.

 View our resources for patients and familiesGet Help Today